-My Role: Creative Direction + Motion Graphics + Projection Mapping
+My Role: Creative Director + Motion Graphics + Projection Mapping

 Project Objective: To combine projection mapping and Kinect technology for an interesting and engaging new lobby experience.